101 Cooking For Two

 Nutritional Information

 Nutritional estimates are calculated from databases and not directly measured.
-Also, this is home cooking, so exact measurements vary and exact ingredients vary.
-Take that as my best estimate, not fact.
-A good guess so to speak.
+Also, this is home cooking, so exact measurements vary, and exact ingredients vary.
+Take that as my best estimate, not fact—a good guess.

 Comments